 To enrich events with new fields from external sources (say, .csv files), we use LogStream's out-of-the-box Lookup Function.
-Ingestion-time lookups are not only great for normalizing field names and values, but also ideal for use cases where:
+Ingestion-time lookup for normalizing field names and values, but also ideal for use cases where:

 - Fast access via the looked-up value is required.
-For example, when you don't have a datacenter field in your events, but you do have a host-to-datacenter map, and you need to search by datacenter. - Looked-up information must be temporally correct.
-For example, assume that you have a highly dynamic infrastructure, and you need to resolve a resource name (e.g., a container name) to its address.
-You can't afford to defer this to search time/runtime, as the resource and its records might no longer exist.
+For example, when you don't have a datacenter field in your events, but you do have a hostmap, and you need to search by datacenter. - Looked-up information must be temporally correct.
+For example, assume that you have a highly dynamic infrastructure, and you need to resolve (e.g., a container name) to its address.
+You can't afford to defer this to search time/runtime, as the resource and its records might no longer exist

-External (non- .csv ) lookups are coming soon.
+External (non-.csv) lookups are coming soon.